muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - How will u tranfer in case of prod?
 - Explain canary deployment.
 - How tranfer traffic from 10% traffic to one and rest 90% to other?
 I forgot that k8s resource
+-  How to check active pods running?
+-  Which scripting u are comfortable in?
+-  Explain what script you have written in python?
 - Do you do field testing also?
 - In these 3.9 years have you worked in same team?
 How many mangers got changed?
 - Are you ready to reloacte and this will be work from office?